FlowID : Enhancing Forensic Identification with Latent Flow-Matching Models: Experiments

 \section{Experiments}

 In this section, we present a comprehensive experimental evaluation of our approach.
 We first introduce InjuredFaces, a new benchmark for facial reconstruction under severe injuries, explicitly designed to evaluate identity preservation.

-InjuredFaces is a core contribution of this work and provides the first standardized evaluation protocol for generative facial reconstruction in forensic contexts.
-We then evaluate FlowID using Stable Diffusion~3 and compare it against recent state-of-the-art editing methods, including UltraEdit, SDEdit, ICEdit, Kontext-dev, and RF-Solver.
+We then evaluate FlowID using Stable Diffusion~3 and compare it against recent state-of-the-art editing methods, including UltraEdit, SDEdit, ICEdit, Kontext, and RF-Solver.
 To assess generalization beyond injury reconstruction, we further evaluate our method on classical and sequential facial editing tasks using a subset of the FFHQ dataset \cite{karras2019style}.
 Finally, we present an ablation study to quantify the contribution of each component of our approach.
 Additional hyperparameters and implementation details are provided in Appendix~\ref{experiment_details}.